BSkura98/time-tracker-api/README.md

 ## Current features

-* Create and get timers (without entries)
+* CRUD operations on timers
-* Timer entries (with start time and end time)
+* CRUD operations on timer entries (with start time and end time)

-To do list:
-* Editing and deleting timers

 ## Status